gogleva/SecretSanta/README.md

   -- wolfpsort
   -- TMHMM

+- clean/complete all function documentation
+- unit tests

 TO DO:
-- clean/complete all fuction documentation
-- unit tests

 - clean tmp files after the signalp run?
 - speed up signalp run by splitting large input file into several smaller ones and run them as a series of small jobs
 - plotting functions for individula peptides (will requre full output) signalp